bqworks/accordion-slider-jquery/docs/update.md

 * changed the plugin name from 'Classic Accordion' to 'Accordion Slider'
 * rewritten the entire code and implemented modular architecture
 * added many new features

-_Note:_ As of version 2.0, the name of the plugin was changed from 'Classic Accordion' to 'Accordion Slider'.
-The plugin was completely revamped, so the name was changed in order to be more representative for the functionality that the plugin provides now.
-Also, because the changes are significant, it is not backwards compatible with versions older than 2.0.